groundwater/Gists/Patterns.md

 /* the below is basically boilerplate */

 Server.New = function () {
+  // inject $ as the dependency container
+  // make $ non-enumerable, so you can for/in objects
   return Object.defineProperty(new Server(), '$', {value: this});
 };

 function inject(deps) {
-  return Object.create(Server, deps);
+  // setup the dependency container return Object.create(Server, deps);
 }